pallets/flask/docs/patterns/celery.rst

 That's because you also need to run celery.
 You can do that by running celery as a worker::

-    $ celery -A your_application worker
+    $ celery -A your_application.celery worker

 The ``your_application`` string has to point to your application's package or module that creates the `celery` object.